NOTICE TO POTENTIAL CLASS MEMBERS

 The lawsuit is about whether Qualcomm engaged in anticompetitive conduct that raised the price consumers paid for cellular phones.
 The cellular phones involved in this litigation include phones with CDMA and LTE technologies.
 This includes cellular phones manufactured and sold by companies such as Apple, Samsung, LG, Motorola, and ZTE.
 A list of all models of cellular phones included in this litigation is available here.

-On September 27, 2018, the Court determined that this case could proceed as a class action.
-Your legal rights and options are explained below.
+On September 27, 2018, the District Court determined that this case could proceed as a class action.

 You are a member of the Class if:

 From February 11, 2011, you purchased, paid for, and/or provided reimbursement for some or all of the purchase price for a UMTS, CDMA (including CDMAone and cdma2000) and/or LTE cellular phone for your own use and not for resale from February 11, 2011, through the present in the United States.
 Members of the class include consumers who received cellular phones as part of the purchase of a wireless network services contract from a wireless operator such as Verizon, AT&T, T-Mobile, or Sprint.